|

 handwritten letter, Villareyes confirmed that petitioner,

 Veronico Tenebro, was indeed her husband.
+The second tier of

 petitioner’s defense hinges on the effects of the subsequent